-In the present study, the TNFSF15 serum levels did not significantly differ between the different TNFSF15 rs4979462 genotypes.
-In Wang and Tu's study, the T-variant of TNFSF15 rs4979462 was associated with higher levels of TNFSF15 mRNA expression.
+In Wang and Tu's study,14 the T-variant of TNFSF15 rs4979462 was associated with higher levels of TNFSF15 mRNA expression.
 We suggest that TNFSF15 rs4979462 increases the TNFSF15 gene expression; however, it seems that there are multiple factors in addition to gene transcription that affect the TNFSF15 serum protein levels, like binding to various cell receptors, leakage in urine, and distribution through the body cells and fluids.
 In addition, the presence of TNFSF15 gene variants other than rs4979462 could also affect the TNFSF15 transcription and expression levels.
-Consistent with our results and hypothesis, Hitomi et al. have found no significant difference in TNFSF15 rs4979462 was associated with significantly higher TNFSF15 mRNA expression levels.
+Consistent with our results and hypothesis, Hitomi et al. have found no significant difference in TNFSF15 serum levels concerning different TNFSF15 rs4979462 genotypes15; however, the authors reported that the T-variant of TNFSF15 rs4979462 was associated with significantly higher TNFSF15 mRNA expression levels.